anonaddy/addy.io/source/faq.md

 ## Who's behind addy.io? {#whos-behind-addy-io}

 My name is Will Browning, I'm a web developer from the UK and an advocate for online privacy and open-source software.
-You can find me on [X](https://x.com/willbrowningme) although I don't tweet that much!
+You can find me on [X](https://x.com/willbrowningme) although I don't post that much!

 <h3 class="faq-category">Domains</h3>